emma-sax4/emmasax4.info/README.md

 ## Running Tests

 This repository doesn't really have any tests at all (GitHub Pages is just a host of static site files, so there's no functionality to test).
-I do run TravisCI tests on every pull request and commit to master branch, but, as you can see from the [`.travis.yml`](https://github.com/emma-sax4/emma-sax4.github.io/blob/master/.travis.yml), all the Travis run does is run `script: true`, so the builds will always pass (assuming `bundle` can properly install the dependencies as well).
+However, I do like to check that `bundle` can install the necessary dependencies and that Jekyll can properly build the site on each pull request and commit to `master` branch.

 ## Deployments